FaresSaleemGHub/Falcon-Delivery-App/README.md

 # 🛵 Falcon Delivery App
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-**Falcon Delivery App** is a modern Android application designed to streamline the process of food and item delivery, connecting users with delivery personnel in a fast and efficient way.
-Built using **Java** and **Android Studio**, this project was developed as part of a graduation project to solve real-world delivery challenges in areas with logistical difficulties.

 ---

 ## 📱 Overview

+**Falcon Delivery App** is an Android application designed to simplify food and item delivery, connecting users with delivery agents efficiently.
+Built with **Java** and **Android Studio**, this graduation project addresses delivery challenges in areas with logistical difficulties.
-This application helps users place delivery orders and allows delivery agents to receive and manage these orders.
-The system ensures smooth communication between users and delivery personnel using a Firebase-powered backend, including real-time updates and map-based navigation.
+Users can place orders, while delivery agents manage and track them in real time.
+The app uses a Firebase-powered backend for seamless communication and map-based navigation.

 ---